meribold/git-snap/readme.md

 Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
 The last column indicates whether `git snap` would include this file in the commit it creates.
+The version that is included is always the one from the working tree.

 | working tree | index  | `HEAD` | tip of snapshots branch | description                      | included in snapshot commit                        |
 |--------------|--------|--------|-------------------------|----------------------------------|----------------------------------------------------|